Zinkerz

 • Scores range from 400-1600

-• Calculator allowed for all math questions
+• A calculator is allowed for all math questions

 ACT